dubo-dubon-duponey/docker-images/README.md

 As long as you pick a specific git commit from our images repo:

- * our images are straightforward to audit: looking at `Dockerfile`, `entrypoint` and `build` gives you a thorough understanding of what's going on
+ * our images are straightforward to audit: looking at `Dockerfile`, `entrypoint` and `hack` files gives you a thorough understanding of what's going on
  * given all dependencies are pinned (in a content addressable fashion), you do not have to trust any third-party infrastructure or distribution mechanisms integrity
  * we only depend on our own base image for both runtime and buildtime which you can rebuild yourself would you like it to